OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

 See Also
 --------

-* To see how to construct a :class:`.ChemicalSystem`\s from your files, see :ref:`the cookbook entry on loading molecules <Loading Molecules>`
+* To see how to construct a :class:`.ChemicalSystem` from your files, see :ref:`the cookbook entry on loading molecules <Loading Molecules>`
 * For details of what thermodynamic cycles to construct, consult the :ref:`pages for each specific Protocol <userguide_protocols>`